bluehabit/BlogPosts/Vanilla-JS/Dates and Time/dates_and_time.md

 ## `Date.now`

-Creates a number in milliseconds
+Creates a number in milliseconds, does *NOT* give you a `date object`!

 ```
 var aDateNow= Date.now();